 This assignment will contribute to the non-exam portion of your grade.
 Write a full one-page typed (usual font size and margin widths) autobiography.
 Discuss your major and minor (or what you think they will be), what you hope to do with your college degree, the reason you chose to take this course, your favorite and least favorite memories of mathematics, your favorite hobbies, and anything else interesting (for example, what you did over the summer).
-The paper is due at the beginning of lab tomorrow (Tuesday, September 1st), when you will sign up for a short one-on-one meeting with me in my office.
-Please bring a photo of yourself with which you are willing to part (a good photocopy of your student ID is acceptable) to the meeting.
+When explaining why you chose to take this course, mention whether or not you had calculus in high school.
+If you did, explain why you think it is a good idea to repeat this material.
+The paper is due at the beginning of lab tomorrow (Tuesday, August 30th), when you will sign up for a short one-on-one meeting with me in my office.
+Please bring a photo of yourself, with which you are willing to part, to the meeting.
 This meeting and the photo help me get to know each of you better and more quickly.
 Your grade on this assignment will be based on whether you address all the topics requested, as well as the quality of your writing (including good grammar and typography) and your prompt attendance of our meeting, photo in hand.
 This assignment is worth fifteen points.